uniport/uniport-gateway/MIGRATION_GUIDE.md

 ## Session Middleware

-Rename the configuration key `clusteredSessionStoreRetryTimeoutInMiliseconds` to `clusteredSessionStoreRetryTimeoutInMilliseconds`.
+* Rename the configuration key `clusteredSessionStoreRetryTimeoutInMiliseconds` to `clusteredSessionStoreRetryTimeoutInMilliseconds`.
+* Rename the configuration key `idleTimeoutInMinute` to `idleTimeoutInMinutes`.

 ## `9.*.*` -> `9.3.*`